-In this latest KillerGuitarRigs Review, we got our hands on the Epiphone Les Paul Standard ‘60s, a guitar that promises to provide everything a guitarist could need in an instrument, at a true working musician’s price.
-It’s commonly accepted that no Epiphone can really match the feel of a high end or custom shop Gibson, but we really wanted to find out whether this Epiphone is a genuine alternative to a lower end Gibson for both bedroom and gigging guitarists alike.
+In this latest KillerGuitarRigs Review, we got our hands on the Epiphone Les Paul Standard ’60s, a guitar that promises to provide everything a guitarist could need in an instrument, at a true working musician’s price.
+It’s commonly accepted that no Epiphone can really match the feel of a high-end or custom shop Gibson, but we really wanted to find out whether this Epiphone is a genuine alternative to a lower-end Gibson for both bedroom and gigging guitarists alike.
 Read on to find out what we learned!

 Who Is This For?

-The Epiphone Les Paul Standard 60’s makes a great guitar for any level of musician, from beginners to recording and touring guitarists.
+The Epiphone Les Paul Standard ’60s makes a great guitar for any level of musician, from beginners to recording and touring guitarists.
 In fact, several famous artists are well known for their use of the Epiphone Les Paul, including Matt Heafy of Trivium, and Frank Lero of My Chemical Romance.

 Appearance / Features / Controls

-The current Les Paul Standard model from Epiphone is available with either a ‘50s or ‘60s spec, both are great choices, but for this review we tested out the ‘60s version.
+The current Les Paul Standard model from Epiphone is available with either a ’50s or ’60s spec.
+Both are great choices, but for this review we tested out the ’60s version.
 We were bowled over by the beautiful finish on this guitar.
-Our test model had the Bourbon Burst finish, which even featured a nicely book matched, flamed maple top.
+Our test model had the Bourbon Burst finish, which even featured a nicely bookmatched, flamed maple top.

 As all true Les Pauls should be, this Epiphone was made with a mahogany body and a set mahogany neck.
-Being a 60’s model, the neck had a nice, easy playing, Slim Taper C profile, which we found to be comfortable and extremely forgiving, even for players with smaller hands.
+Being a ’60s model, the neck had a nice, easy-playing, Slim Taper C profile, which we found to be comfortable and extremely forgiving, even for players with smaller hands.

 The Indian Laurel fretboard has quite open pores, which we found on occasion got caught up on fingernails, which is an obvious downside.
-After a fingernail trim it wasn’t such an issue, but it’s something worth noting for players with longer nails.
+After a fingernail trim, it wasn’t such an issue, but it’s something worth noting for players with longer nails.

-It featured a pair of Epiphone Probucker alnico humbucking pick ups, which we really enjoyed (more about those in the performance/sound section), and it even came with CTS potentiometers, which if you aren’t familiar, are full size, high end electronics that many choose to upgrade other guitars with, so once again, out of the box we found that this Les Paul was ready to go.
+It featured a pair of Epiphone Probucker alnico humbucking pickups, which we really enjoyed (more about those in the performance/sound section).
+It even came with CTS potentiometers, which if you aren’t familiar, are full-size, high-end electronics that many choose to upgrade other guitars with.
+We found this Les Paul was ready to go right out of the box.

 Performance/Sound